lmgaspa/itUniversity/frontend/README.md

 RT University System
 A full-stack application developed using Angular 17 with Bootstrap on the frontend and Spring Boot on the backend.
 The application is hosted on Heroku Cloud and uses PostgreSQL as its database.
 This system provides user registration and login with role-based access using Spring Security.
-It also enables users to enroll in multiple IT courses, with all data persisted using Hibernate.
+It also enables users to enroll in multiple IT courses, with all data persisted using Hibernate!

 Features
 Registration and Login: